 The Thello night train operates on the following routes:

 Eurail passes are not valid on the Thello as it is operated by a private railway company.

 The InterCités de Nuit night trains connect Paris to various destinations in the east, west and south of France, by night.

-Elipsos trains appear on the Eurail timetable as "EN", City Night Line as "CNL" and InterCités de Nuit as "NZ"The Thello also appears as "EN".
+City Night Line trains appear on the Eurail timetable as "CNL" and InterCités de Nuit as "NZ".
+The Thello appears as "EN".
 You're required to book sleeping accommodation in advance.